If you’re looking to buy a hatchet for backpacking we’re assuming you have a perfectly legitimate (and legal) reason for doing so.

-While a good knife will be equal to most tasks there are times when a hatchet will do a much better, and quicker, job.
+While a good knife will be equal to most tasks there are times when an ax will do a much better, and quicker, job.
 Chopping firewood or making kindling are the most obvious uses.

 - Best quality, serious cool-factor: Gränsfors Bruks hand hatchet